StreamSwapProtocol/streamswap-contracts/README.md

 ## Architecture

-StreamSwap's architecture is designed to support the continuous and fair execution of token sales.
+StreamSwap's architecture is designed to support the continuous and fair execution of token distribution.
 The main components include:

-- **Controller Contract**: Manages the creation of new streams (sales) and handles protocol-level operations.
+- **Controller Contract**: Manages the creation of new streams and handles protocol-level operations.
-- **Stream Contract**: Implements the logic for managing individual token sales, including subscription, distribution, and finalization.
+- **Stream Contract**: Implements the logic for managing individual token streams, including subscription, distribution, and finalization.

 ![alt text](https://gist.github.com/user-attachments/assets/fa8e3b0b-6b31-48c4-86da-b0f1bae5bc45)